The importance of filing timely

 Electronic filing threshold

 The threshold number requiring electronic filing for tax year 2020 forms listed in the Guide to Information Returns table found in the General Instructions for Certain Information Returns remains at 250 at this time, however, the Taxpayer First Act (P.L.
 116-25, sec 2301) has been enacted to lower the threshold, but not until regulations are issued.
-We expect the regulations lowering the level to 100, with respect to the 2020 forms listed in the Guide to Information Returns table found in these instructions, due to be filed in 2021, with further lowered limits in future years, to be issued later in 2020.
-See IRS.gov/Form1099 later this year for the regulations and the limits change.
+We expect the regulations lowering the level to 100, with respect to the 2021 forms listed in the Guide to Information Returns table found in these instructions, due to be filed in 2022, with further lowered limits in future years.
+See IRS.gov/Form1099 to keep up with these regulations and the limits change.
 The rule applies separately to each type of form.

 Disclaimer – Any accounting, business or tax advice contained in this communication, including attachments and enclosures, is not intended as a thorough, in-depth analysis of specific issues, nor a substitute for a formal opinion, nor is it sufficient to avoid tax-related penalties.